 The detuned keys that kick off ‘Demarcus Cousins & Ashley’ are creepy but also very cool and they support the lyrical metaphors of being a bad person, getting locked up in jail, but finding comfort in letters sent in from the outside by a lover well enough.
 Most of the track is written about this unknown “Ashley” as Lopes compares his love (or past love) for this woman to a laundry list of other contradicting topics: “I love you like my dad loved my mum before they realised they don’t love each other anymore“.
 All with a few drum loops and some added FX sounds inserted underneath.
 It’s a pretty schizophrenic track all up in terms of its instrumentals and the samples used, with it coming off scatterbrain, to a point of detriment I feel.

 Next up, the short and tonally cheery ‘Mario & Link’ is about the perseverance of two classic Nintendo characters fighting to save their respective princesses and on getting the girl, complete with video games samples taken from old Mario titles.
-And it’s pretty off-putting lyrically when you think about it; the implication being that Link/Mario/Lopes are deserving of these women’s lust and love merely their efforts and troubles.
-Which I’ll now address with three simple words: fuck that noise.
+And it’s pretty off-putting lyrically when you think about it; the implication being that Link/Mario/Lopes are deserving of these women’s lust and love merely due to their efforts and troubles.
+Which I’ll address with three simple words: fuck that noise.
 Women do not owe you shit.
 Straight up, this song can get in the fucking bin, let’s move on.